-10.6 For those travelling in and out of Lewes, the transport hubs at the bus and railway stations need to become more engaging and enjoyable public spaces, supporting activities and events and providing a better welcome.
+10.7 For those travelling in and out of Lewes, the transport hubs at the bus and railway stations need to become more engaging and enjoyable public spaces, supporting activities and events and providing a better welcome.
 Improved signage and maps with directions to the cultural and heritage sites of Lewes and the tourist information office are encouraged.

-10.7 The areas of green space that lie on the edge of the urban area and that are regularly used for sport and recreation should not be lost.

-10.8 Equally, the green spaces that are enclosed in the centre of Lewes are vital "breathing spaces" for the town and unique to the character of Lewes.
-These have been designated as Local Green Spaces through the neighbourhood plan to ensure their long-term protection.
+10.8 The areas of green space that lie on the edge of the urban area and are regularly used for sport and recreation should not be lost.
+Equally, the green spaces that are enclosed in the centre of Lewes are vital "breathing spaces" for the town and unique to the local character.
+These have been designated as Local Green Spaces to ensure their long-term protection.